C1nderC0ated/sincript/README.md

 Newest first.
 Feature details live in the sections above — this is just what changed.

+- **In-app single-value restore (Backups & status).** New *Restore a single value backup (.reg)* item lists the small per-value `.reg` backups the script writes before each registry tweak (newest first) and re-imports the one you pick — logged, and reversing a single manual change no longer means leaving the tool to double-click in Explorer.
+It reads the same backups as before; full-registry exports (`FullReg_*.reg`) are filtered out of the list and stay a manual import.
+The companion *Restore from a preset backup (JSON)* item (for preset changes) is unchanged.
 - **Per-app CPU priority (Advanced).** New *Set permanent process priority* item pins a per-`.exe` priority (High / Above normal / Normal / Below normal / Low) via Image File Execution Options (`CpuPriorityClass`), which Windows re-applies on every launch — backed up and reversible, with a *Remove override* option.
 Target the .exe that actually runs (Task Manager → Details), since High / Above-normal don't pass to child processes; Realtime is intentionally not offered.
 - **Reversibility + WinUtil tweaks.** Nagle (Network menu) and the per-user sync-services disable (Privacy) are now backed up like everything else, and the status helper is hardened against a `>` in registry data.
 Added three opt-in items: disable mouse acceleration / Enhance pointer precision, show file extensions, and full **Activity History** off (`PublishUserActivities` / `UploadUserActivities`).
 - **GPU hardware scheduling (HAGS).** New Advanced two-way toggle for `HwSchMode` (on/off, reversible).
 Needs a reboot and Windows 10 2004+ with a supporting GPU; turning it off disables features that need it on (e.g. NVIDIA DLSS 3 Frame Generation), so it is kept out of the presets.